UlisesPe22/Portfolio_2026/README.md

 ## Exploratory Data Analysis

 A PCA analysis was run to understand which sensor readings drive the most variance in hive state.
-The results showed temperature and humidity inside the hive are the most significant featrues and therefore the anomlay ´redction system can be developed with that data
+The results showed temperature and humidity inside the hive are the most significant featrues and therefore the anomlay predction system can be developed with that data.
 **PCA — Key Features by Principal Component**

 | Principal Component | Feature | Loading |